kiro6/penetration-testing-notes/Penetration Testing/Active Directory Enumeration & Attacks/README.md

 for this to work we need to be in windows env:
 - we're on a domain-joined host and can connect remotely to another using WinRM
 - we are working from a Windows attack host and connect to our target via WinRM using the Enter-PSSession cmdlet
+- we need a full powershell session with gui to make it work

 ```powershell